NicoG96/The-Software-Engineering-Interview/README.md

   1. **Write-through cache**

-     - Data is written into the cache and DB simultaneously
+     - Data is written into the cache and DB synchronously
      - Sacrifices latency for a minimized risk of data loss/inconsistency
        - This is because each update necessitates 2 writes
+     - Disadvantages
+       - Most written data will never end up being read (but this can be minimized with a TTL)

   2. **Write-around cache**